herzbube/littlego-usermanual/HugoConfiguration.md

 This does not work when the generated content is browsed serverless via filesystem URLs (`file://`), because the generated content will practically always be located somewhere far away from the filesystem root `/`.

-The solution is to set the following option in `hugo.toml`:
+The solution is to set the following option in `config/offline/hugo.toml`:

     relativeURLs = true